A hysterectomy with an oophorectomy can cause several age-related issues, including bone mineral loss, dementia, and Parkinsonism.

 Finally, estrogen plays a role in your appearance.
 The hormone helps the elastic fibers of your skin stay buoyant and vibrant.
 As estrogen declines, the skin may show signs of aging more easily.

 If you have an oophorectomy, the signs of estrogen loss may be quick and sudden.
-For others, signs that the ovaries are failing may be more gradual.
+For others, signs that the ovaries are decreasing in function may be more gradual.
 In both cases, the symptoms of low (or no) estrogen remain similar.

 These symptoms of low estrogen include: